 Camp Book It!

-This program offered by Pizza Hut, allows parents to reward their kids all summer long.
-Track and reward your kids’ reading for June, July and August on a digital dashboard.
-When they meet their monthly reading goal, they’ll receive a certificate for a free one-topping Personal Pan Pizza from Pizza Hut.
-This site also shares fun activities and book recommendations each week to keep the fun going throughout the summer.
+This program offered by Pizza Hut, allows parents to track and reward their kids’ reading for June, July and August on a digital dashboard.
+When kids meet their monthly reading goal, they’ll receive a certificate for a free one-topping Personal Pan Pizza from Pizza Hut.
+Sign up at bookitprogram.com/programs/camp-book-it.

 Hillsborough County Public Schools Summer Reading with myON